Non-Profit Low-Income Housing Limited Tax Exemption (NPLTE)

 What portions of the property are eligible for the tax exemption?

-Only the residential portion of a property which is used to house very low-income people (see table below) or space that is used directly in providing housing for its low-income residents is eligible for a property tax exemption.
+Only the residential portion of a property which is used to house low-income people or space that is used directly in providing housing for its low-income residents is eligible for a property tax exemption.
 For example, the commercial space in a mixed-use building would not be eligible for tax exemption; however, hallways, restrooms, community rooms, laundry facilities, on-site manager units, etc. would be.

 Would an ownership change affect the exemption on the property?

 The application for tax exemption is for property that is or will be owned or leased by the applicant from July 1 through June 30 of the year for which the tax exemption is requested.
-If the property changes ownership anytime for which tax exemption is requested, please notify the Portland Housing Bureau of the change in the status immediately so continuing eligibility of the property can be evaluated.
+If the property changes ownership anytime within the requested tax exemption period, please notify the Portland Housing Bureau of the change in the status immediately so continuing eligibility of the property can be evaluated.

 Can this program be used in conjunction with other tax exemption programs?